-For instance, he might call you over a weekend for some ‘Netflix and Chill’ and you know just what he means.
+For instance, he might call you over a weekend for some ‘Netflix and Chill,’ and you know what he means.

-We have all heard about ‘friends with benefits’ and if you like that kind of arrangement, that’s fair enough.
+We have all heard about ‘friends with benefits,’ and if you like that arrangement, that’s fair enough.

-But if you believe that him visiting you for sex will eventually lead you back to dating and love again, you might be in for a big disappointment.
+But if you believe that his visiting you for sex will eventually lead you back to dating and love again, you might be in for a big disappointment.